 The classification system involves on-screen rating icons and rating information electronically encoded into the broadcast signal to be compatible with V-chip and other blocking technology.
 The classification system relates to violence, coarse language, sexuality and other mature themes.
 The rating indicates the intended audience age group for the program.
 It appears in the upper left-hand corner of the screen at the beginning of the program.
 The rating provides information to audience members to help them make informed viewing choices for themselves and younger members of their families.
 The existence of ratings and blocking technology should not be seen as a substitute for parental supervision of children’s viewing.
 They are only meant to be tools to assist caregivers in making responsible viewing choices for their households.
 Additional tools include the 9:00 pm to 6:00 am Watershed period for adult programming and viewer advisories that list potentially offensive content in upcoming programming.

 Although the rating indicates the intended age group for the program, this only serves as an approximate guideline.
 Parents and caregivers must make their own decisions about what is suitable for the younger individuals in their households.

 Broadcasters rate their programs based on the descriptions set out for each of the classification categories.
 Viewers who feel a program has been rated incorrectly can file a complaint with the Canadian Broadcast Standards Council (CBSC).

 Canadian broadcasters are required to provide a rating for certain types of programming; some types of information and non-fiction programming are exempt from classification.
 If a Canadian station is airing an American or other foreign program, it must put a Canadian rating on the show.

 Not all broadcasters in Canada use the same classification system.
-Different broadcasters use different classification systems depending on what type of station they are and in which language they broadcast:
+Different broadcasters use different classification systems depending on which language they broadcast in: